 Bachelor of Music, California State University, Long Beach

-Mrs. Minano teaches general music in the Claremont Unified School District.
-Besides teaching general music, Mrs. Minano teaches voice, recorder and oboe at the Claremont Community School of Music.
+Ms. Minano taught general music in the Claremont Unified School District for years before taking her current position as a music teacher at Foothill Country Day School.
+Besides teaching general music, she teaches voice, musical theatre, oboe and recorder at the Claremont Community School of Music.

-Mrs. Minano is general manager and co-founder with her husband Frank of the Inland Valley Repertory Theatre company (IVRT) which performs on Tuesdays and Wednesdays at the Candlelight Pavilion in Claremont.
+She is the general manager and co-founder with her husband Frank of the Inland Valley Repertory Theatre company (IVRT), which performs on Tuesdays and Wednesdays at the Candlelight Pavilion in Claremont.

-Mrs. Minano’s philosophy of teaching is influenced by Helen Kemp and David Osborn.
-Her ultimate goal is to to help students find their voice, and her mottos are “Body, mind, spirit, voice, it takes the whole person to sing and rejoice,” “Practice makes permanent” and “Hard work beats talent when talent doesn’t work hard.”
-Her greatest joy in life is hearing children make music, especially her two beautiful and talented daughters Amanda and Katherine.
+Ms. Minano’s philosophy of teaching is influenced by Helen Kemp and David Osborn.
+Her ultimate goal is to help students find their voice, and her mottos are “Body, mind, spirit, voice, it takes the whole person to sing and rejoice”, “Practice makes permanent”, and “Hard work beats talent when talent doesn’t work hard.”
+Her greatest joy in life is hearing children make music, especially her two beautiful and talented daughters, Amanda and Katherine.